 Healthcare law becomes more complex with each passing of major legislation on the federal and state levels.
-Healthcare paralegal jobs are on the increase as a result of the demand for legal specialists with familiarity in healthcare laws.
+Healthcare paralegal jobs are on the increase as a result of the demand for legal specialists with familiarity with healthcare laws.
 Students who are interested in working in the fields of law and healthcare, but don’t want to or can’t invest the time in lengthy education in either field, can opt to earn their paralegal certificate or associate’s degree, then earn a certificate in healthcare law.
 The same is true for working paralegals who want to specialize in healthcare law and improve their career outlook.

 What’s a Healthcare Law Paralegal?

-A healthcare law paralegal is a paralegal that’s versed in healthcare laws, malpractice, insurance claims, nursing home negligence, personal injury and more.
+A healthcare law paralegal is a paralegal that’s versed in healthcare laws, malpractice, insurance claims, nursing home negligence, personal injury, and more.
 The healthcare paralegal can be someone with extensive experience working in a law firm handling medical claims, has earned their healthcare paralegal certificate, or worked as a healthcare professional and has shifted into the role of a paralegal with practical healthcare and medical experience.

 Students who don’t have experience working in the medical field, and are interested in becoming a healthcare paralegal, are best served by going to school for traditional paralegal studies, then taking coursework to earn a healthcare paralegal certificate.
 Some paralegal programs offer coursework in healthcare law, but the amount of schooling may not be sufficient to find employment as a healthcare paralegal.
-A certificate program provides a focused education in healthcare law that’s not always available in a traditional paralegal program.
+A certificate program provides a focused education in the healthcare law that’s not always available in a traditional paralegal program.

-Nurses who have experience working in the healthcare industry are well-positioned to become a healthcare law paralegal.
+Nurses who have experience working in the healthcare industry are well-positioned to become healthcare law paralegals.
 Their experience handling patients, reading medical records, liaising with physicians, and dealing with insurance companies are skills that are in demand by law firms and employers who are seeking paralegals with medical experience.
 A nurse or similar healthcare professional who wants to shift careers can benefit from earning their paralegal certificate or degree in order to become a healthcare law paralegal.

 What Does a Healthcare Law Paralegal Do?

-The job duties and responsibilities of a healthcare paralegal depends on education and experience.
+The job duties and responsibilities of a healthcare paralegal depend on education and experience.
 A senior healthcare paralegal has more responsibilities than a junior healthcare paralegal, but both have the duty of reviewing lawsuit documents and preparing legal paperwork under the supervision of an attorney.
-The core duties of a healthcare paralegal is the same as a traditional paralegal, but the healthcare paralegal also applies their medical knowledge and understanding of medical laws to their duties.
+The core duties of a healthcare paralegal are the same as a traditional paralegal, but the healthcare paralegal also applies their medical knowledge and understanding of medical laws to their duties.
 The healthcare paralegal has duties that include: